-We need to ensure that superannuation settings are appropriate such that they encourage as many people as possible to self-fund their retirement during their working lives.
-That requires some genuine simplification of the rules which many people distrust because they cannot get their heads around the complexities which bedevil the system.
-1 It’s important to understand how we can help these aged care providers, particularly those who provide at-home care, technology can play a vital role in generating operational efficiencies, ensuring better levels of care, and facilitating improved decision making.
+It’s important to understand how technology can support aged care providers, particularly those who provide at-home care, by playing a vital role in generating operational efficiencies, ensuring better levels of care, and facilitating improved decision making.

 The aged care sector requires extensive paperwork.
 To stay compliant and secure funding, providers need to complete large amounts of documentation and supply evidence of their performance and care outcomes.
-With the right technology in place, creating these reports on a regular basis – and sharing them with the right people – can be done quickly and easily.
+With the right technology in place, creating these reports regularly – and sharing them with the right people – can be done quickly and easily.
 Without the right systems, reporting can very quickly turn into an administrative nightmare.
-Want to know more about how technology can streamline the reporting and compliance process?
+Want to know more about how technology can streamline reporting and the compliance process?
 Talk to us.

-By putting systems in place to capture, analyse and react to real-time data, aged care providers can make much more accurate, efficient decisions which benefit the business, as well as the people within their care.
+By putting systems in place to capture, analyse and react to real-time data, aged care providers can make much more accurate, efficient decisions.
+This benefit not only the business but the people within their care.
 For instance, Digital Workplace Solutions helps aged care organisations implement Microsoft Power BI – giving them access to a whole raft of information on their business, via real-time visualisations, data models and advanced analytics.
 Armed with insights from Power BI, businesses can very quickly determine which areas of the business can be improved, and which require additional focus.

-To operate effectively, remote workers also need their devices – and their access to information – around the clock.
-Brennan IT can also offer direct support to mobile workers to ensure this is the case.
+To operate effectively, mobile workers also need their devices – and their access to information – around the clock.
+Brennan IT can also offer direct remote worker support to ensure this is the case.

-For an organisation within the aged care sector, IT downtime can be extremely inconvenient as well as costly.
+For an organisation within the aged care sector, IT downtime can be extremely inconvenient and costly.

-Despite this, the disaster recovery and backup systems and processes relied upon by many home care and community health providers are no longer sufficient.
-To maintain continuity and be ready for any situation, thorough planning and strategy is critical.
-This involves having both a reliable data backup process in place, as well as a disaster recovery solution.
+Despite this, the data backup and disaster recovery systems and processes relied upon by many home care and community health providers are no longer sufficient.
+To maintain continuity and be ready for any situation, thorough planning and strategy are critical.
+This involves having both a reliable data backup process and a disaster recovery solution in place.

 Brennan IT can help by providing rigorous solutions that are completely tailored to individual organisations – ensuring that if a disaster occurs, the business can be back up and running extremely quickly – without disruption to essential services.